Itheum/datametaverse-evm/README.md

 ✅ mint when singature is not altered but data field is altered --> failure\
 ✅ mint when signature is not altered but validFrom is altered --> failure\
 ✅ mint when signature is not altered but validTo is altered --> failure

+### Claim Verifier
+✅ owner can add and remove claim revocations --> success

 ### Identity Factory
 ✅ deployed contract should be owned by issuer --> success